roman01la/zprint-atom/README.md

 apm install zprint-atom
 ```

-Or go to _Settings → Install_ and search for prettier-atom.
+Or go to _Settings → Install_ and search for zprint-atom.

 Make sure to restart Atom after the package is installed.